 2. The Character of the Neighborhood Area or District Affected.
 The Development Review Board shall consider the location, scale, type, density, and intensity of the proposed development in relation to the character of area likely to be affected by the proposed development, as defined by the purpose(s) of the zoning district(s) within which the project is located and specifically stated polices and standards of the South Hero Town Plan.

+(a) A multi-unit dwelling project consisting of four or fewer units located in a district allowing multi-unit dwellings may not be denied solely due to an undue adverse effect on the character of the area affected.**

 3. Traffic on Roads and Highways in the Vicinity.
 The Development Review Board shall consider the projected impact of traffic and patterns of access resulting from the proposed development on the capacity, safety, efficiency and use of affected roads, bridges, and intersections.
 A traffic impact study may be required.